Here's a teaser of Wolf Alice's next single 'Smile', out next week

 — Wolf Alice (@wolfalicemusic) April 15, 2021

-Earlier this week, the band shared an official live performance of their previous single ‘The Last Man On Earth’.
+It comes after the band shared an official live performance of their previous single ‘The Last Man On Earth’ earlier this week.

 Wolf Alice will take ‘Blue Weekend’ out on the road next January, when they’ll perform in Glasgow, Newcastle, Manchester, Liverpool, London and other cities over the course of the month.